tsengsy/awscloudbuilders-containerise-dotnet/workshop/content/01_setup/01_requirements.md

 ## Lab Requirements

-To procced with the following tasks, please ensure that you have the requirements below.
+To proceed with the following tasks, please ensure that you have the requirements below.

 + AWS Account with full admin rights
 + AWS Credit Voucher